 According to some scripts, Saraswati also flew up into the skies – and then Brahma had five heads, but the fifth head was cut off by the god Shiva.
 Saraswati took her place in the heavens on the throne next to Brahma.
-She gave birth to sciences and arts and nourishes them with her breast, patronizing the wise and pious.
+She gave birth to sciences and arts and nourished them with her breast, patronizing the wise and pious.

-Lord Vishnu is known as the guardian god because he protects the earth.
-He also came to earth in many forms or avatars for the different roles to sustain the creation.
+Lord Vishnu is known as the guardian god because he protects the Earth.
+He also came to Earth in many forms or avatars for the different roles to sustain the creation.
 Goddess Lakshmi (goddess of fortune) is his consort.
 Vishnu has four arms and light blue skin.
 His hands hold a lotus, a club (gada), a conch (shankha), and a disc (chakra).

 Lord Vishnu Facts

-The mundane incarnation of Vishnu includes many avatars: ten avatars including Matsyavatara (fish), Koorma (turtle), Varaha (wild boar), Narasimha (the lion), Vamana (dwarf), Parasurama (angry person), Lord Rama (human of the Ramayana), Lord Balarama (brother of Krishna), Lord Krishna (divine diplomat and statesman), and the tenth incarnation that had yet to appear, was called the Kalki avatar.
+The mundane incarnation of Vishnu includes many avatars: ten avatars, including Matsyavatara (fish), Koorma (turtle), Varaha (wild boar), Narasimha (the lion), Vamana (dwarf), Parasurama (angry person), Lord Rama (human of the Ramayana), Lord Balarama (brother of Krishna), Lord Krishna (divine diplomat and statesman), and the tenth incarnation that had yet to appear, was called the Kalki avatar.

 On one of the backhands, he holds the shell of a white snail, or shankha, which transmits the primordial sound of Om, and on the other, the disc, or chakra – a reminder of the cycle of time – which also deadens the weapon he uses against blasphemy.
 The other hand holds the lotus, which means noble existence, and the mace, which denotes punishment for indiscipline.